 I had wanted to go to Halong Bay since I first saw the 1992 French epic Indochine in which Halong Bay temporarily steals the limelight from the beautiful French star Catherine Deneuve.

-I was glad I went and I’d return in a heartbeat.
-Here’s why you need to go to Halong Bay.
+I was glad I went and I’d return in a heartbeat*.
+Here’s why you need to do a cruise on Halong Bay.

 Halong Bay in Northern Vietnam, a Beguiling Seascape of Limestone Karsts